Novel markers and therapeutic targets for autoimmune diseases and cancer

 - Identification and validation of novel markers for liver autoimmune diseases

-- Validation of a novel target for monoclonal antibody therapy of colorectal and pancreatic cancers
+- Validation of a novel target for monoclonal antibody therapy of cancers

-- Validation of novel targets over-expressed by tumor-infiltrating regulatory T cells suitable and for monoclonal antibody therapy
+- Validation of novel targets over-expressed by tumor-infiltrating regulatory T cells suitable and for the development of therapeutic monoclonal antibodies

 Team